 - Implement a benchmarking process to measure the efficacy of the supply chain at intervals.
 You will be better positioned to monitor progress and identify problems in areas such as productivity, inventory management, shipping accuracy, storage density, and quality control.
 Benchmarking can be done qualitatively or quantitatively.
 Qualitative benchmarking involves applying best practices and using data from others in your industry, while quantitative benchmarking analyzes key performance indicators.

 Supply chain planning for specific company needs

 How a business designs its supply chain will depend on its products.
 Two key factors are inventory volume and inventory turn rate.
 Start at the end of the chain and work backwards to measure how long it takes and how much it costs for goods to flow to customers.
-Based on a combination of these factors, you’ll be able to figure out whether to maintain low or high inventory volume and engage in low or high inventory turn.
+Based on a combination of these factors, you'll be able to figure out whether to maintain low or high inventory volume and engage in low or high inventory turns.

 You can design a supply chain appropriate for your business and your products by focusing on tactical supply chain management, which implies a focus on logistics and processes.
 Tactical planning can zoom in on any aspect of the supply chain, including procurement, manufacturing, suppliers, and product design and development.

 The tactical planning process will prompt informed decision-making on a variety of issues, such as which suppliers to work with and how to manage risks associated with procurement, where and how to manufacture and warehouse goods, which market segments to target with which products, and how distribution channels are to be established and maintained.

 These tactical decisions should ideally be taken in the context of strategic thinking about the business's goals.
 But it's only possible to align your supply chain with corporate strategy if that strategy is clearly defined and articulated.
 Failure to specify why you are better than your competitors will lead to a failure to design a supply chain that supports such a vision of the business.